mhmohona/interactive-learning-path/Introduction/intro.md

 ### Welcome !

-In this scenario we'll learn about the structure of AsyncAPI document.
+In this scenario we'll learn about AsyncAPI.

 **HAVE FUN**